 The best camping near Port Stephens, New South Wales.

-Go sandboarding, whale watching and swim with dolphins just a short drive from Sydney on the NSW north coast
+Go sandboarding, whale watching, and swimming just a short drive from Sydney on the NSW North Coast.

 Where to Go

-For a fun day out, head to Stockton Beach for a spot of fishing or to explore its famous sand dunes.
-Book a tour to go sandboarding, 4WDing, quad biking or horseback riding along the dunes, which stretch for more than 30km and reach heights of more than 30m.
+Head to Stockton Beach for a spot of fishing or to explore its famous sand dunes.
+Book a tour to go sandboarding, 4WDing, quad biking, or horseback riding along the dunes, which stretch for more than 30 kilometres and reach heights of more than 30 metres.

-Take in the area’s natural beauty with a climb to Barry Park Lookout at Fingal Bay, which offers magnificent views of white sand beaches and Fingal Spit, which connects the mainland to Fingal Island.
-You can also book a cruise to the island and embark on a guided nature walk visiting an Aboriginal fish trap lagoon, Point Stephens Lighthouse and the ruins of the caretaker’s cottage, learning about the area’s fascinating history.
+Take in the area’s natural beauty with a climb to Barry Park Lookout at Fingal Bay, which offers views of white-sand beaches and Fingal Spit connecting the mainland to Fingal Island.
+You can also cruise to the island and embark on a guided nature walk to an Aboriginal fish trap lagoon and Point Stephens Lighthouse to learn the area’s fascinating history.

 Tomaree National Park

-Neighbouring Tomaree National Park is the only place in NSW where you can see outcrops of the acid volcanic rock rhyodacite and is a great place to spot koalas in the wild.
-It has a range of scenic walks, including the short Wreck Beach walk through coastal angophora forest and the longer Morna Point walk that comes alive with wildflowers in spring.
-The Tomaree Head Summit walk offers views over the coast and out to Broughton, Cabbage Tree and Boondelbah islands.
-Check out the historic gun emplacements at Fort Tomaree, which was built during World War II in 1941.
+Neighbouring Tomaree National Park is the only place in NSW where you can see outcrops of the acid volcanic rock rhyodacite—plus, it’s a great place to spot wild koalas.
+The park features a range of scenic walks, including the short Wreck Beach walk through coastal angophora forest and the longer Morna Point walk, which comes alive with wildflowers in spring.
+The Tomaree Head Summit walk offers views over the coast and out to Broughton, Cabbage Tree, and Boondelbah Island.

 Port Stephens Great Lake Marine Park